Cisco Unified Serviceability, a web-based troubleshooting tool, provides the following functionality:

 Microsoft Windows Vista SP2

-Mozilla Firefox version 3.x
+Mozilla Firefox 3.x

 Microsoft Windows XP SP 3